← Back to Topics

 Mistake 2: Not Verifying Original Issue

-• Obtain documentation showing the stock was issued directly by the corporation
+• Obtain and preserve documentation that demonstrates the stock was issued directly by the corporation.

 Holding Period Mistakes